-Le News recently toured the Pilatus factory in Stans, and on arriving, met Fritz, an aircraft engineer of 40 years.
+In 2018, Le News toured the Pilatus factory in Stans, and on arriving, met Fritz, an aircraft engineer of 40 years.
 Fritz immediately recognised the Mount Cook Airline PC-6s in the photos we showed him.
 He had been to New Zealand in the 1980s to service one of them.

 In addition to providing thrills to New Zealand climbers, the PC-6 thrilled movie goers when it was used in daredevil scenes, such as in the James Bond film Goldeneye – see video below.